 - [on eval machine] T3 organizers load the index from local disk

-- [on eval machine] T3 organizers perform searches with held-out query set and measure recall and time to process the queries with several sets of parameters.
+- [on eval machine] T3 organizers provide index with held-out query set and measure recall and time to process the queries with several sets of parameters.

 - For participants that give us remote access to systems, participants are responsible for building their index.